LeeyaD/rb130/written_prep.md

 ```

 17. What does `&` do when in a method invocation argument?
+When applied to an argument object for a method, a unary `&` causes ruby to try to convert that object to a block. * If that object is a proc, the conversion happens automatically.
+* If the object is not a proc, then `&` attempts to call the `#to_proc` method on the object first and then converts that proc to a block.

 18. How do we utilize the return value of a block?
 How can methods that take a block pass pieces of data to that block?